textcreationpartnership/A00233/README.md

 ##Content Summary##

 #####Front#####
-ARTICLES TO BE INQVIRED OF VVITHIN THE DIOCES OF NORWICH: In the first Visitation of the R. Reverend

 1. The Tenour of the OATH to be Ministred to the Church-wardens, and any other of every Parish, that shall be sworne to make Presentments.

 #####Body#####